Lexend vs Atkinson Hyperlegible: Which Is Better?

 Atkinson Hyperlegible is the better specialist font.
 If character confusion is your main reading obstacle, nothing else comes close.
 It was designed by vision experts for exactly this problem.

-The best approach is to test both with Nook — it lets you switch instantly on real content you actually read.
+The best approach is to test both with Nook.
+It lets you switch instantly on real content you actually read.
 A side-by-side comparison on a demo page tells you much less than three days of actual use.

 Font choice is one piece of a larger set of adjustments that make online reading genuinely comfortable.
 For the full picture of what makes screen reading hard and the techniques that fix each problem, see our complete guide to why reading online feels so hard.